 This facility's fees cover the use of the facility only.
 The facility fees do not include laboratory, pathology, surgeon, anesthesiologist, certified nurse anesthetist fees, nor does it include the cost of any implants used for your surgery.
 You will be billed separately for these fees.
 ISCD's, Slings, or Ortho Boots.

 Anesthetics are administered by contracted anesthesia providers, which include anesthesiologists and Certified Registered Nurse Anesthetists (CRNA) who work closely together in providing you with the highest level of care.

 Will I get to speak with the person doing my anesthesia before my surgery?

 Yes.
-On the day of surgery your anesthesia provider will sit down with you and review you medical history, and explain their plan for your care.
+On the day of surgery your anesthesia provider will review your medical history and explain their plan for your care.
 You will have the opportunity to have all of your questions or concerns addressed at that time.
 Please contact the facility if you have concerns that need to be addressed prior to the day of surgery.

 Will I get a shot before surgery?

 An intravenous (IV) line is started, through which medication can be given, including medication to reduce anxiety or antibiotics that your surgeon may have prescribed.